dtcenter/MET/docs/Users_Guide/appendixH.rst

 ugrid_metadata_map
 ------------------

 The mapping dictionary which allows a user to specify the variable names of the required UGRID topology elements that are required by MET.
 For "lfric" and "mpas", **ugrid_metadata_map** comes pre-configured with MET and a user can simply set **ugrid_dataset**.
-Otherwise, the user must create a separate UGRID configuration file containing **ugrid_metadata_map** and provide it on the command line using the **-ugrid_config** command line argument.
+Otherwise, the user must create a separate UGRID configuration file containing the **ugrid_metadata_map** containing the elements from table_ugrid_metadata_ and provide it on the command line using the **-ugrid_config** command line argument.

 Unstructured Grid Limitations
 =============================